stefandunn/signalchecker/README.md

 This project is designed to run with a [Mapbox API key](https://account.mapbox.com/access-tokens) and a [Supabase database](https://supabase.com/).

 > This project is not fully-functional at the moment.
-Intent to include marker clustering, marker details of results and marker colouring based on speed results.
+Intent to include marker clustering.

 The project is built on the [NextJS framework](https://nextjs.org/docs) using [Prisma](https://www.prisma.io/docs) as an ORM library to interact with the database.